 Well, not literally.
 But the Swiss word for a café au lait (a coffee with milk) is the cute renversé, which specifies that the milk should be put in first, much in the manner of old-fashioned English tea drinkers.

 6. Service is service

-Admittedly, service in Switzerland isn’t always the best, but while their actions may not be the quickest, politest or happiest, Swiss bartenders, shop workers and waiters are certainly quick and polite when it comes to acknowledging your merci.
-Instead of the ultra-formal French Je vous en prie, you’ll often hear the simple Service.
+Admittedly, service in Switzerland isn’t always the best, or to everyone's taste, but while their actions may not be the quickest, politest or happiest, Swiss bartenders, shop workers and waiters are certainly quick and polite when it comes to acknowledging your merci.
+Instead of the ultra-formal French Je vous en prie, you’ll often hear the simple Service (meaning “at your service”).
 Sometimes you even get a smile with it.